 What may have begun as an accommodation for specific students or large employers, such as the U.S. Military, is now a key marketing tool.
 Many schools are using dual degree programs as a way to reach a greater number of prospective students by offering a broader range of degree options.
 Dual programs are being promoted on university websites and in promotional materials as evidence of the variety of choices a specific school has to offer.

 This “coolness factor” leads to another point.
-Some applicants are under the misconception that law school dual degrees offer an easier way to gain acceptance into a specific graduate school.
+Some applicants are under the misconception that dual programs offer an easier way to gain acceptance into a specific graduate school.
 The truth, however, is very different.
-“Most law school dual degrees require acceptance from both departments.
+“Most dual programs require acceptance from both departments.
 An MBA/JD candidate will typically have to meet standards on both the GMAT and the LSAT as well as having the background, work experience and academic achievement record to needed to get into each program separately.
-Since any two departments may be looking for very different things, it’s sometimes difficult to be a strong candidate in both disciplines,” said Spahn.
+Since any two departments may be looking for very different things, it’s sometimes difficult to be a strong candidate in both disciplines.”
+Said Spahn.

-So if law school dual degrees are not an easy programs to get into, does it increase your career chances on the way out?
+So if dual programs are not an easy way in, does it increase your career chances on the way out?
 Again, the answer needs to be qualified.
 “If you are looking to work for a law firm that specializes in corporate tax law, then having an MBA/JD may be an advantage, but if the firm has a more general practice, then it may not be that attractive.
-The degree you have is going to be looked at in the context of many other factors that go in to making a hiring decision,” said Spahn.
+The degree you have is going to be looked at in the context of many other factors that go in to making a hiring decision.”
+Said Spahn.
 UNC’s States agrees.
 “A lot of students have a good idea about the area of law they want to study and they think that having another degree (in combination with a law degree) will help them to be more marketable.”
 States said.
 But he adds, “I honestly think that any area of law that a student may want to specialize in is covered in the coursework of most law degree programs.”

 If a graduate law or business degree is what you are after, and if you have a particular area that you wish to concentrate your career on, then whatever you’re looking for, there is probably a dual program offered at any number of universities.
 These programs are difficult to get into and they are equally difficult to complete.
 It takes a high level of commitment and a clear understanding of your career goals to be successful.
 So be sure you clearly understand the requirements of any program beyond the pictures on a website or the summary in the recruiting brochure before making a decision.